WILLE-DAC/wip/V Imperium by-laws.md

 Internal organization
 </p>

-This chapter explains the objective for which each of the DAO’s bodies were thought of as well as their operating rules and how they should interrelate during DAO’s activity.
+This chapter explains the objective for which each of the DAC’s bodies were thought of as well as their operating rules and how they should interrelate during DAC’s activity.

 <p align="center">
 <b>( article 2 )</b><br>